 Let them know that the sedative they’ve just received is the equivalent of having their favorite drink!
 It’s a great segway into talking about favorite cocktails or wine, preferred restaurants, or even personal stories related to the topic.

 3. As patients are going to sleep, tell them that they’re on the beach with that drink in hand and bid them sweet dreams.

 Employing these conversation starters and getting to know your patients on a bit of a personal level can make all the difference in their experience.

 It doesn’t really matter what you talk about when attempting to start a conversation.
 However, there are some general rules of thumb to consider, and this can vary depending on who you’re trying to talk to and the situation you’re in.

 Don’t make things up.
 Whether you’re networking or on a date trying to make small talk and really want to come across strong, don’t say something just because you think it’ll impress someone.
 It’s the worst way to start a conversation and often will end badly.

 Talk about what you know, what you’re comfortable with.
 On the same note, admit when you don’t know something about a topic.

-Don’t lie.
 This should be obvious, no matter what the situation.
 People have a remarkable way of figuring out if you’re lying.
-There are tells (everyone has them), and for me, my instincts start giving me warning signals that something’s off.
+There are tells (everyone has them), and for yourself, trust your instincts about others!

 For every bit of information you offer up about yourself, ask two questions.
 Conversation starters help get the flow going, but it’s not just about you (or them).